snap-stanford/snap-python/doc/source/reference/GetAnf.rst

 GetAnf
 '''''''''''

-.. function:: GetAnf(Graph, SrcNId, DistNbrsV, MxDist, IsDir, Napprox = 32)
+.. function:: GetAnf(Graph, SrcNId, DistNbrsV, MxDist, IsDir, Napprox=32)

 Approximate neighborhood function of a node.
 Returns the (approximate) number of nodes reachable from *SrcNId* in less than *MxDist* hops.